 Steering and autopilots

-After many testing sessions and a few extra repairs, we seemed, by the time of our departure in the summer of 2017, to have found some more or less acceptable settings on the Furuno whereby the Simrad-Robertson hydraulic drives no longer swung the wheel too wildly from port to starboard, and the Mamba drive didn't feed electro-magnetic information back to the course computer which then went into "fail" mode...
-In early 2017, unfortunately, we never got round to properly testing out auto-pilot drives for long-term reliability.
+After many testing sessions and a few extra repairs, we seemed, by the time of our departure in the summer of 2017, to have found most of the needed and acceptable settings on the Furuno whereby the Simrad-Robertson hydraulic drives no longer swung the wheel too wildly from port to starboard, and the Mamba drive didn't feed electro-magnetic information back to the course computer which then went into "fail" mode...
+Before leaving in 2017, unfortunately, we never got round to properly testing out auto-pilot drives for long-term reliability.
 We were quite dismayed, therefore, that during our trip down to the Canary Islands one autopilot after the other failed in mid-sea.
 Actually it was a salutary experience to have to sail our boat manually as we discovered that a) it could be done; and b) it was not as exhausting as we had feared.
 In fact, the boat steered very nicely and very lightly!

-The new system works perfectly, and our stress levels have returned to normal - the way it should be!
+Based on our sailing in August & September 2018, the new system works perfectly, and our stress levels have returned to normal - the way it should be!
 Our conclusion is that Furuno Autopilots are not made for (our) sailing boat(s); Raymarine Autopilots are.
 Furuno makes good radars, although the latest Raymarine units certainly give Furuno a run for their money.
 For other navigational equipment, any brand will do.
 Perhaps it was just our bad luck, but EVERY individual Furuno instrument on board has broken down or displayed one or several quite severe faults: log, odometer, depth, wind instrument, water thermometer, Navtex.
 Even the plastic holder of the GPS aerial rusts!
 Our experience with Furuno Customer service has been quite appalling too...
 The company simply ignores you and hopes you will go away, or promises to do something which then never materialises either.
-In short, WE ARE NOT FURUNO FANS ANY MORE!!!
+In short, WE ARE NOT FURUNO FANS (ANY MORE)!!!

 Communication equipment on board Ngahue IV had also been put together rather haphazardly.
 Over time, especially in August 2018, we have modernised things a lot more.
 The list of equipment is now as follows: